-Analysts and investors can get a better grip of the financial health of a company by reading its quarterly and annual earnings statements.
+Analysts and investors can get a better grip on the financial health of a company by reading its quarterly and annual earnings statements.
 The profit margin (aka net income margin) is one of the most widely used financial profitability ratios.
 It tells us how much revenue, in percentage terms the company keeps in earnings.

-Formula for calculating the net profit margin:
+The formula for calculating the net profit margin:

 Net Profit Margin = (Net Profit ÷ Total Revenue) * 100

 Gross profit margin and operating profit margin are two other primary profitability ratios.
 They’re easily calculated using the income statement subtotals and net profits.

 Gross Income 750 —-> Gross Profit Margin 750 ÷ 1,225 = 61.2%

 Operating Income 456 – –> Operating Profit Margin 456 ÷ 1,225 = 37.2%